hayde0264/CS-Degree/ADT/Stacks/Answers/whatIsTheTimeComplexityFor(push).md

-# What is the time complexity for inserting?
+# What is the time complexity for push?

 **push** - O(1)